ICSResearch/TransCS/README.md

 ```
 ### 3. For re-training TransCS.
 * Put the `BSDS500 (.jpg)` folder (including training set, validation set and test set) into `./dataset/train`.
 * For example, if you want to train TranCS at τ = 10%, please run the following command.
-The BSDS500 will be automatically packaged and trained with default parameters (please ensure 24G video memory or more).
+The BSDS500 will be automatically packaged and our TransCS will be trained with default parameters (please ensure 24G video memory or more).
 ```
 python train.py --rate 0.1 --device 0
 ```